oribarilan/fliq/README.md

 Args:
     <br />
-    *iterables: One or more iterables to zip with the iterable.
+    *iterables: One or more iterables to zip with the query.

 <a id="query.Query.append"></a>